RaikHerrmann/SynapseWorkshopSoliance/artifacts/environment-setup/automation/README.md

 * **Subscription**: Select your desired subscription for the deployment.
 * **Resource group**: Select the **Synapse-WS-L400** resource group you previously created.
 * **Unique Suffix**: This unique suffix will be used naming resources that will created as part of your deployment.
 * **SQL Administrator Login Password**: Provide a strong password for the SQLPool that will be created as part of your deployment.
 Your password will be needed during the next steps.
 Make sure you have your password noted and secured.
+Make sure it is super complicated, 12 digits long, special characters, lower and upper case, numbers etc. Otherwhise the deployment may fail.

     > **Important**: The `location` field under 'Settings' will list the Azure regions where Azure Synapse Analytics (Preview) is available as of July 2020.
 This will help you find a region where the service is available without being limited to where the resource group is defined.